-Your xSeries 440 server comes with a minimum of two microprocessors in the basic SMP Expansion Module.
-You can add a second SMP Expansion Module, which also comes with a minimum of two microprocessors.
-Each SMP Expansion Module can support a maximum of four microprocessors so that a fully populated server contains eight microprocessors.
+Your xSeries 440 server supports up to two SMP Expansion Modules.
+Each SMP Expansion Module can support a maximum of four microprocessors and eight DIMMs, so that a fully populated server contains eight microprocessors and sixteen DIMMs.
 With more than one microprocessor, the server can operate as a symmetric multiprocessing (SMP) server.
 With SMP, certain operating systems and application programs can distribute the processing load among the microprocessors.
+Your server comes with a minimum of two microprocessors in the basic SMP Expansion Module.
+Once the basic SMP Expansion Module is fully populated, you can install a second SMP Expansion Module, which will enable you to install additional microprocessors and DIMMs.